DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: The Proposed Framework

 \section{The Proposed Framework}

 In this section, we will propose a deep reinforcement learning framework for online advertising in recommender systems.
-To be more specific, we will first propose a novel DQN architecture, which could tackle the aforementioned three tasks simultaneously.
-Then, we discuss how to train the framework via offline users' behavior log.
+To be more specific, we will first propose a novel DQN architecture, which could simultaneously tackle the aforementioned three tasks.
+Then, we discuss how to train the framework via offline users' behavior logs.